Jim Carrey: Relationships

 Carrey dated singer Linda Ronstadt for eight months in 1983.
 On March 28, 1987, Carrey married former actress and Comedy Store waitress Melissa Womer.
-Their daughter, Jane Erin Carrey, was born on September 6, 1987.
+The couple had one daughter.
 Carrey and Womer divorced in 1995.

 On September 23, 1996, Carrey married his Dumb and Dumber co-star Lauren Holly; this second marriage lasted less than a year.
-From 1999 to 2000, Carrey was engaged to his Me, Myself and Irene co-star Renée Zellweger.
+From 1999 to 2000, Carrey was engaged to his Me, Myself & Irene co-star Renée Zellweger.
 In 2002, he was in a relationship with January Jones.
 In 2005, Carrey met model and actress Jenny McCarthy, and he made public in June 2006 that they were in a romantic relationship.
 They ended it in April 2010, with McCarthy noting in October 2010 that they had remained good friends.
 In early 2011, Carrey was seen holding hands with America's Next Top Model contestant Anchal Joseph, leading to speculation that the two were dating.

 In 2012, Carrey met Cathriona White, a makeup artist from County Tipperary, Ireland.
 They dated between 2012 and 2015.
 On September 28, 2015, White was found dead from a prescription drug overdose; the death was ruled a suicide by the Los Angeles County Medical Examiner.
 Carrey was a pallbearer at her funeral in Cappawhite, Ireland.
 In January 2019 when Carrey attended the Golden Globes 2019 Party, he was accompanied by his then-girlfriend Ginger Gonzaga.
 The couple split after less than a year of dating.

+While accepting an Honorary César in 2026, he revealed his longtime relationship with a woman named Min Ah, whom he called his "sublime companion."